As with many other physicians, recommending physical activity to patients was just a doctor…

 If you suspect that you might suffer from obsessive-compulsive disorder, also known as OCD, answer the questions below, print out the results and share them with your health care professional.
+You can also download this form here.

 To locate a specialist who treats OCD, visit the ADAA Find a Therapist.